PalackyUniversity/alfa/README.md

 ### Sigmoid parameter visualization

-Visualization with treatment ID of parameter A (max height):
+Visualization with treatment ID of parameter A ("maximum crop height"):

 ![A](docs/A_compressed.jpg "A")

-Visualization with treatment ID of parameter B ("speed"):
+Visualization with treatment ID of parameter B ("growth velocity"):

 ![A](docs/B_compressed.jpg "B")

-Visualization with treatment ID of parameter C (offset):
+Visualization with treatment ID of parameter C ("growth onset"):

 ![A](docs/C_compressed.jpg "C")